zzossig/hugo-theme-zzo/README.md

 First of all, You need to add config files.
 Follow the [Configuration](#configuration) step.

-You can download and unpack the theme manually from Github but it's easier to use git to clone the repo.
+Then, You can download and unpack the theme manually from Github but it's easier to use git to clone the repo.

 From the root of your site: